mansi-mishra0904/aws/README.md

 # AWS

+## What is a failover cluster?
+In computing, a failover cluster refers to a group of independent servers that work together to maintain high availability of applications and services.
+If one of the servers fails, another node in the cluster can take over its workload with little or no downtime.
+This process is known as failover.

+## What is in-memory DB vs DB?
+An in-memory database keeps all data in the main memory or RAM of a computer.
+A traditional database retrieves data from disk drives.
+In-memory databases are faster than traditional databases because they require fewer CPU instructions.
+They also eliminate the time it takes to access data from a disk.

+## What is AWS Fargate for?
+AWS Fargate is a technology that you can use with Amazon ECS to run containers without having to manage servers or clusters of Amazon EC2 instances.
+With AWS Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.

 ## Service models

 ### SaaS
 SaaS is also known as "on-demand software".
 It is a software in which the applications are hosted by a cloud service provider.
-Users can access these applications with the help of internet connection and web browser.
+Users can access these applications with the help of an internet connection and web browser.

 ### Characteristics of SaaS
 - Managed from a central location